Motorcycle Helmets and Gear

 MotoCAP

-The Road Safety Commission contributed to the development and testing regime for a world first rating system for motorcycle protective gear and clothing, MotoCAP.
+The Road Safety Commission contributes funding to the Australian testing and rating system for motorcycle protective gear and clothing, MotoCAP.
 Choose a jacket, pants and gloves with a high MotoCAP safety rating to increase your protection on the roads.
+Visit the MotoCAP website to see all current ratings.

 Jackets